According to good seed starting practice, you should cull out weak shoots so the strong ones can flourish.

 Between the gleaming fantasies in seed catalogs and the mishmashed cornucopia that is a full-blown summer garden stand the tiny kernels known as seeds.
 Seed starting is the first — and therefore most important — task of the gardener's year.
 Unless you go to the expense of buying all your garden plants (which will severely restrict your varietal choices) or simply wait for the weather to warm up enough to sow everything directly in the ground (which will severely curtail the length of your growing season), you'll want to start many of your future foods and flowers indoors, in containers, under close personal supervision.

 The little home births you'll be attending demand a lot of knowledgeable care.
-To help you in this seminal adventure, we'll share here the way that Walker and Olivia Abel, MOTHER's Eco-Village gardeners, tend their own spring starts.
+To help you in this seminal adventure, we'll share here the way that Walker and Olivia Abel, MOTHER EARTH NEWS' Eco-Village gardeners, tend their own spring starts.
 Every year, the couple successfully raises approximately 50 flats — with up to 200 seeds per tray — of plants from seed.
 In other words, they know what they're doing.
 So, while there are plenty of other good seed-starting systems (you may have another approach that works fine for you), we think you'll find the following account of the Abels' techniques helpful and potentially quite money-saving, too.

 So if you're going to follow in the Abels' seed-starting steps, the first thing you'll need to do is to make wooden seed trays.
 Sturdy and inexpensive, the Abels' boxes are made from cedar or redwood (both species resist rotting and are less likely than other woods to harbor diseases).